erhathaway/router-primitives/README.md

 #### React Example

-All router logic defined in JSX land
+All router logic is defined in JSX land

 `Note: The react bindings are required for this to work.`